 - Old Master: Shinmen Munisai, Houzouin In'ei, Yagyu Sekishusai, Kanemaki Jisai.

 - One-Man Army: Musashi cuts down more than 70 highly trained and nationally respected Yoshioka swordsmen.
 Basically the entire school.
 And that's after he took out their leader, nominally the best of them, at the start of the battle, by diving right into their center.
-This single-handedly catapults him to a national figure and doubles as a Crowning Momentof Awesome.
+This single-handedly catapults him to a national figure.

 - Out of the Inferno: Variation, where master Fudo first steps out of his house because it's on fire, then goes back in again because he forgot his sword, only to walk out as described in the trope.